Vinny Gambini: You were serious about that?

 - The 2013 Mickey Mouse short "No Service" has Goofy's Snack Shack, which has a No Shirt, No Shoes, No Service policy.
 Since Mickey doesn't wear a shirt, nor does Donald wear shoes, Mickey is forced to surrender his clothes to Donald and stay outside naked while Donald orders the food.

 - In Samurai Jack (2017), Scaramouch can't get on a boat because shoes, shirt, and a body (which he's lacking) are required for entry.
 He tries to get on acting as a dog's head, only to find that dogs aren't allowed on either.

 - At the beginning of The Simpsons episode "Bart Sells His Soul", the First Church of Springfield has a sign reading "No Shoes, No Shirt, No Salvation".

 - Usually averted in SpongeBob SquarePants (mostly because Patrick, who wears neither a shirt nor shoes is one of the Krusty Krab's regular customers, not to mention, most of the characters on the show don't wear shoes), but the episode, "The Algae's Always Greener" has Spongebob scream, "No shirt, no shoes, no service!" while firing a cannon armed with clothing at a naked Mr. Krabs.

-- And even earlier.
-One of Jane Seymour's newly appointed maids of honor caught all kinds of grief over her clothes.
+- One of Jane Seymour's newly appointed maids of honor caught all kinds of grief over her clothes.
 They were too French, she didn't have the right headress, and her girdle didn't have the regulation two hundred pearls!

-- In Brazil, you cannot enter a public building without long pants.
+- In most countries in the Middle East, you cannot enter any public place without long pants.

 - Formal parties have general dress codes depending on the type.
 If you see terms like "White tie dinner", "Black tie dinner", or "Cocktail party", those are all in descending degrees of formality and dress.